yulyan407/GoIT_Web_FastAPI/README.md

 - **A limited number of requests to your contact routes.
 Limited speed - creating contacts for the user**
 - **CORS enabled for REST API**
 - **The ability to update the user's avatar has been implemented.
 Cloudinary service is used**
+- **Documentation for this project was created using Sphinx**
+- **Covered repository modules with unit tests using the Unittest framework**
+- **Functional tests covered the auth route using the pytest framework**